JustinKehoe/AutoPlanner/README.md

 # AutoPlanner
-Using API calls to automate use of MyHomework Planner
+Using API calls to automate use of myHomework Planner